imran-salim/imran-salim/README.md

 ## 🚀 Now / Next

-- Leveling up ASP.NET Core architecture (clean code, minimal APIs)
+- Learning ASP.NET Core and React
 - Shipping small full-stack apps with DB, HTTP, auth, and tests
 - Open to pairing, code reviews, and mini-collabs — open an issue!